Memory Painting of O’Keeffe’s Indian Doll

 2c.
 Fiction inspired by painting

 2d.
-Truism, text structure, or essay
+Truism, text structure

 3. Art experience or memory sketch